yuvraj-rathod-1202/Centre-for-Career-Planning-and-Services-Portal/backend/models/readme.md

 - *Email*: The user's email address, used for authentication.
 - *Password*: A hashed password for securing the user's account.
 - *Role*: Defines the user's role, either as a student or CCPS staff.
-- *Reference Object*: A reference to either the Student model or the CCPS (Center for Career Planning and Services) model, depending on the role.

 ### Student